sebastianmarschall/RxAuth/README.md

 })
 ```

-In case the credentials are new the user must confirm the store request.
+In case the credentials are new, the user must confirm the store request.
 Again watch for a StatusException in the onError() callback.
 Resolve the save request with `startResolutionForResult()` to prompt the user for confirmation.
-The activity's `onActivityResult()` notifies if the user confirmed the store request.
+The activity's `onActivityResult()` notifies if the user confirmed the store request:

 ```java
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent) {